melanievogel/esm-bot/README.md

 ## Getting Started

-First start an instance of mongo db on your machine and then start the bot program.
-For starting the program, execute the bot.js file via the command node bot.js from the terminal.
+First start an instance of `mongo db` on your machine and then start the bot program.
+For starting the program, execute the `bot.js` file via
+`node bot.js` from the terminal.
-Then connect to the bot via Telegram and press start in order to participate in the study.
+Then connect to the bot via Telegram by searching for the bot's name and press **Start** in order to participate in the study.

 ## Prerequisites